mattumland/memento/README.md

 #### Sticky Action Bar
 Because there are only two navigation controls, I decided to replace the navigation container with a sticky full banner header when the app is viewed on mobile.
 This was especially easy to accomplish because I had previously created a SASS mixin for the card style, allowing the new banner to match the aesthetic of the desktop and tablet views.

-The also moved the collections container up the page on mobile view to remove large the gap below the header.
+I also moved the collections container up the page on mobile view to remove the large gap below the header.
 This improved the look of the mobile view and reduced the amount of unused space, since space is at a higher premium on smaller screens.

 ## Accessibility
-Memento is fully tab-able and recieved 100% accessibility rating via Lighthouse.
+Memento is fully tab-able and received 100% accessibility rating via Lighthouse.
 ![Screen Shot 2021-06-17 at 8 00 42 AM](https://user-images.githubusercontent.com/72086109/122397704-35f7ec00-cf47-11eb-94d9-0af11b167310.png)

 ## Future Iterations
 - [ ] Use Material UI to locate icons that match the comp
 - [ ] Replace alert with custom modal
-- [ ] Add dynamic form labels to remove Wave errors
+- [ ] Add dynamic form labels to remove Wave warnings
 - [ ] Prevent multiple new collections from being added simultaneously

 ## Contact the Contributers